michael-basil/michael-basil.github.io/index.md

 ## untracked

 * Katie:
-  * Why is reading this so much fun?
+  * Why is reading this so intriguing?
 * Michael:
-  * Who knows?!
+  * It depends?!

 ## teachering